Joint FCLT for Sample Quantile and Measures of Dispersion for Functionals of Mixing Processes: Auxiliary Results

 Here, we question under which conditions some bounded and unbounded functionals, as e.g. $(\1_{\left( X_n \leq x \right)})_{n \in \Z}$ and $(\lvert X_n \rvert^r)_{n \in \Z}, r \in \N$, inherit the $L_2$-NED of the process $X=(X_n)_{n\in\Z}$.

 For bounded functionals, we can adapt the result proved for the $L_1$-NED case (see \cite{Wendler11}, Lemma~3.5) to the $L_2$-NED.
-For this, we introduce the `$p$-variation condition', a generalization of the variation condition for $p=1$ (that dates back to \cite{Denker86}) used in \cite{Wendler11} (see therein Definition 1.4).
-As already noticed in \cite{Wendler11}, the ($p$-)variation condition is similar to the notion of $p$-continuity of \cite{Borovkova01} (Def.
-2.10 therein). \begin{definition} Let $(X_n)_{n \in \Z}$ be a stationary process.
+For this, we introduce the `$p$-variation` condition that dates back to \cite{Denker86}, also used in \cite[Definition 1.4]{Wendler11}.
+As already noticed there, the $p$-variation condition is similar to the notion of $p$-continuity of \cite[Definition 2.10]{Borovkova01}. \begin{definition} Let $(X_n)_{n \in \Z}$ be a stationary process.
 For $p>0$, a function $g: \R \rightarrow \R$ satisfies the $p$-variation condition (with respect to the distribution of $X_0$), if there exists a constant $c$ such that for any $\epsilon>0$

+\end{definition} Then, we can adapt Lemma~3.5 in~\cite{Wendler11} to the $L_2$-NED case. \begin{lemma} Let $(X_n)_{n \in \Z}$ be $L_2$-NED with constants $\nu(k), k \in \N$, on a stationary process $(Z_n)_{n \in \Z}$. \begin{itemize} \item[(i)] Let $g$ be a function bounded by $K$ such that $g$ satisfies the 2-variation condition with constant $L$.
+Then,